IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 If you happen to be behind an http proxy you will need to create a file called gradle.properties in the root of the project and follow instructions on this [page](http://www.gradle.org/docs/current/userguide/build_environment.html) for configuring gradle to use a proxy.

+## High Level Workflow
+1. Connect to a QuickBooks Online company.
+2. Setup—sync the following from the local database to the QuickBooks Online company.
+  - employees—so time can be recorded against a specific service
+  - customers—so time can be recorded as billable to a specific customer,
+  - items—the list of billable services.
+3. Create and push approved time activity objects to QuickBooks Online company for payroll and billing purposes.
+4. Create and push invoice objects to QuickBooks Online company for billing purposes.

 ## Project Structure
 * **The Java code for integrating with the QuickBooks Online Accounting is located in the [`src`](src) directory.**